-How to Set Up Monitoring Alerts
+How to Set Up Resource Alerts

 DigitalOcean create page pull-down menu

-This opens the policy creation page.
+This opens the resource alert creation page.

 • Memory Utilization: The percentage of total memory being used, out of 100%

-• Specify the usage threshold itself as either a percentage of the total available capacity being used, or as a usage rate depending on the selected metric.
-An appropriate value here will depend on the metric, the goal of the alert, and the typical server usage patterns.
-In most scenarios, alerting when usage climbs above the threshold is the more helpful option because high usage tells us that the current resources may no longer be sufficient
+An appropriate value depends on the metric, the goal of the alert, and the typical server usage patterns.
+In most scenarios, alerting when usage climbs above the threshold is the more helpful option because high usage indicates that the current resources may no longer be sufficient.

 • 5 minutes